-The State Securities Board presents these resources to help investors navigate the minefield of investment offerings tied to cryptocurrencies.
+The State Securities Board presents these resources to help investors navigate investment offerings tied to cryptocurrencies.

 Although the world of virtual currencies – with thousands of different currencies, and terms such as blockchain, initial coin offerings, tokens, and mining – may appear to be exciting and revolutionary, investors should exercise the same caution and due diligence as they do with any other investment opportunity.

 This Investor Alert from the Texas State Securities Board highlights the results of a four-week "sweep" by its Enforcement Division into investment offerings that were tied to virtual currencies.
 Enforcement Division attorneys and investigators conducted the sweep in response to a sharp increase in the number of securities offerings marketed to Texans.
 The investigation targeted promoters who appeared to be illegally and fraudulently using online advertisements, social media, and other public solicitations to attract Texas Investors.